 Chronic drinkers tend to have problems approaching problems from different points of view.
 Problem-solving requires a degree of mental flexibility to be able to switch up strategies on the go and think big picture.
 People with a history of chronic drinking will often approach a problem using a particular mode of problem-solving rather than shifting to a new approach.
 As a result, they take longer to solve problems.

 Chronic drinkers also display difficulties in paying attention or maintain concentration for prolonged periods of time.
 In a casual conversation they may appear to be perfectly functional, but when given a more challenging situation such as understanding a car manual, they could be impaired.

 Chronic drinkers also have difficulty reading social behavior.
 Alcohol acts on the specific brain functions that allow us to detect attitude and emotion in people’s voices.
 For alcoholics, relationships and socializing are often difficult, so it could be that alcoholics are hurting themselves when they choose to self-medicate to be more friendly and sociable.
 Chronic, heavy drinking can significantly reduce one’s ability to read social cues and function correctly in social events

 If you believe that you or a loved one may suffer from a substance abuse disorder such as alcoholism, there is hope.
+There are treatments centers in the west-coast, as well as all over the nation.
 At Landmark Recovery, we believe in creating a supportive network of love and access to resources that can help you break free from the chains of addiction.
 Visit our website to learn more about our drug and alcohol rehabilitation program.